 We also encourage you to talk to your family and friends about going solar so that all of you can take advantage of our referral program.
-You can earn up to $500 for every person you refer who goes solar with us!
+You can earn $500 for every person you refer who goes solar with us!

 It’s your responsibility to keep an eye on your inverter and make sure it’s functioning.

 Your system will not function if the power goes out.
 While this seems contrary to having solar, the system shuts down so that power isn’t fed back to the grid, thereby protecting utility workers who are trying to make repairs.

 You will be able to see on your inverter how much power your system is generating at any given time.
 However, if you want to chart your home’s energy production and consumption, you will need a separate monitoring system, which we offer at an additional cost.